esi/esi-docs/docs/developer_license.md

 A) Yes.

 3) Can I generate revenue via ads in my application?
-A) Yes, however you must follow CCP’s guidelines for [monetization of videos](https://community.eveonline.com/support/policies/monetization-of-videos-and-streaming-policy/)
+A) Yes, however you must follow CCP’s guidelines for [content creation terms of use](https://community.eveonline.com/support/policies/eve-online-content-creation-terms-of-use-en/)

 4) Am I allowed to collect donations from users of my application?
 A) Yes, as long as they are purely voluntary.
 “Donations” may not be mandatory, and you cannot require a donation to unlock premium access or special items.